 Brunch in the Boroughs

-For the month of May, restaurants across the five boroughs celebrate the start of spring by donating a portion of the proceeds from specifically designated items on their brunch menus to Citymeals on Wheels.
-Alternatively, restaurants add a line to patrons' bills to encourage direct donation to the organization.
+Starting in May, restaurants across the five boroughs celebrate the start of spring by donating a portion of the proceeds from specifically designated items on their brunch menus to Citymeals on Wheels.

 The silent auctions at annual Citymeals' Power Lunch for Women and Sunday Supper at DANIEL, as well as other special events during the year, raise significant funds to support our mission.
 Chefs, restaurants and food shops can support these fundraising efforts with a generous donation of dinners for two, four, or six guests; cooking classes; tours and tastings of the kitchen and wine cellar; or other unique dining experiences.